gilch/hissp/docs/tutorial.rst

 it may be worth it if constructing the object normally has even more.
 Naturally, the object must be picklable to emit a pickle.

-Qualified reader macros don't always result in pickles though.
+Qualified parse-time macros don't always result in pickles though.

 .. code-block:: REPL